PLN-team/pyPLNmodels/paper/paper.md

 \item Normalize count data to obtain more valuable data
 \item Analyse the significance of each variable and their correlation
 \item Perform regression when covariates are available
-\item Reduce the number of features with the PLN-PCA model
+\item Reduce the number of features with PLN-PCA
 \item Visualize the normalized data
 \end{itemize}

-The package has been designed to efficiently process extensive datasets in a reasonable time.
-It incorporates GPU acceleration and employs stochastic optimization techniques to enhance computational efficiency and speed.
+The package has been designed to efficiently process extensive datasets in a reasonable time and incorporates GPU acceleration.

 To illustrate the main model's interest, we display below a visualization of the first two principal components when Principal